RedHatSatellite/satellite-performance-tuning/docs/satellite-configuration-tuning.rst

 When the number of requests to the apache exceed the maximum number of child processes that can be launched to handle the incoming connections, an HTTP 503 Service Unavailable Error is raised by Apache.

-Amidst httpd running out of processes to handle the incoming connections can also result in multiple component failure on the Satellite side due to the dependency of components like Passenger, Pulp on the availability of httpd processes.
+Amidst httpd running out of processes to handle the incoming connections can also result in multiple component failure on the Satellite side due to the dependency of components like Pulp on the availability of httpd processes.

 Based on your expected peak load, you might want to modify the configuration of apache prefork to enable it to handle more concurrent requests.